krithikl/Netly/docs/open-banking-flow.md

 4. Netly stores the token in an httpOnly cookie for local development.
 5. Netly fetches Akahu accounts and account transactions.

+Personal Apps cannot use Akahu OAuth.
+Akahu authorizes them when they are created and exposes the User Access Token in the developer dashboard.

 Note: Akahu Demo Bank enduring connections support account data, but they do not currently return transaction data.
 Use Netly demo mode for local transaction UI testing, or connect a transaction-capable real institution when testing Akahu transactions.

 ## OAuth Flow

+OAuth requires a full Akahu app, `AKAHU_APP_SECRET`, and a redirect URI registered with Akahu that exactly matches `AKAHU_REDIRECT_URI`.

 1. User clicks Connect.
 2. Netly redirects to `https://oauth.akahu.nz`.